gflewis/sndml3/docs/getting_started.md

 ## Welcome

-This Quick Start Guide assumes that you are using a Personal Developer Instance of ServiceNow, that you have an existing database schema that you will be using for your exports, that you have imported the **Install.xml** Update Set into your PDI, and that you have downloaded the appropriate JAR file corresponding to your database.
+This Quick Start Guide assumes that you are using a Personal Developer Instance of ServiceNow, that you have an existing database schema that you will be using as the target for your exports, that you have imported the **Install.xml** Update Set into your PDI, and that you have downloaded the appropriate JAR file corresponding to your database.